01 of 12

 Mono Lake is one of the strangest bodies of water you'll find anywhere.
 It's so alkaline that the only creatures that can live it are tiny brine shrimp - and the alkali flies that hang out on its shores.
 When the lake level began to fall in the twentieth century, some odd geological features were exposed.

-The best-known feature of Mono Lake are its dramatic tufa (TWO-fuh) towers, created when mineral-laden underwater springs met the lake's water.
+The best-known feature of Mono Lake is its dramatic tufa (TWO-fuh) towers, created when mineral-laden underwater springs met the lake's water.
 Mono Lake is at Lee Vining.Continue to 4 of 12 below.

 04 of 12